nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.2.2 Listing all passengers : `list`

-Lists the passengers currently stored in the GME terminal.
+To list all the passengers currently stored in the GME terminal, you can enter the `list` command.

 **Format:** `list`

 ### 3.2.3 Editing a passenger : `edit`

-Edits an existing passenger in the GME terminal.
+To edit an existing passenger in the GME terminal, you can enter the `edit` command following the format shown below.

 **Format:** `edit INDEX [n/NAME] [p/PHONE] [a/ADDRESS] [d/DAY] [t/TIME] [tag/TAG tag/TAG ...]​`